 Accrediting agencies are third-party entities whose purpose is to insure that institutions and programs meet standards for program quality and that they are committed to continuous improvement.
 Read more and see list of accrediting bodies...

-The University of Louisville College of Education and Human Development and its teacher education programs are accredited by the National Council for Accreditation of Teacher Education (NCATE) and the Kentucky Education Professional Standards Board (EPSB).
-This accreditation includes the initial teacher preparation and the advanced levels of professional education programs.NCATE
+The University of Louisville College of Education and Human Development and its teacher education programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP) and the Kentucky Education Professional Standards Board (EPSB).
+This accreditation includes the initial teacher preparation and the advanced levels of professional education programs.CAEP

 Inquiries about the accreditation status of the Counseling Psychology Program can be obtained from the American Psychological Association's Commission on Accreditation (CoA).
 The CoA can be reached at:American Psychological Association

 The University of Louisville is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC).
 Learn more about this University accreditation.